-We use the same ground truth as in \cite{Tom2020_lakeice_RS_journal}, which is based on visual interpretation of freely available high-resolution webcams monitoring the target lakes.
+\textbf{Ground truth}.
+Our ground truth is based on the visual interpretation of freely available high-resolution images from webcams monitoring the target lakes.
 One label (\textit{fully frozen, fully non-frozen, partially frozen}) per day is assigned.
 Two different operators looked at each image, i.e., a second expert verified the judgement of the first operator to minimise interpretation errors.
 When deciphering a webcam image was difficult, additional images were used from other webcams viewing the same lake (if available), images from the same webcam but at other acquisition times on the same day, and images of the same webcam for the days before and after the given observation day.
-We also improved the webcam-based ground truth using sporadic information available from media reports, and by visually interpreting Sentinel-2 images, whenever available and cloud-free.
+We also improved the webcam-based ground truth using sporadic information from media reports, and by visually interpreting Sentinel-2 images, whenever available and cloud-free.
 No webcam data is available from the winters before 2016-17.
-Moreover, the manual interpretation process is very labour intensive.
-Thus, ground truth is available only for two winters (2016--17, 2017--18).

-Even though visual interpretation is the standard practice, a certain level of label noise inevitably remains in the ground truth, due to factors such as interpretation errors, image compression artefacts, large distance and flat viewing angle on the lake, etc. Furthermore, the webcams used are not optimally mounted for lake ice monitoring application and hence do not always cover the full lake area (or even a major portion of it), even for the smallest lake St.~Moritz.
+Moreover, the manual interpretation process is labour intensive.
+Thus, ground truth is available only for winters 2016-17 and 2017-18.
+Even though visual interpretation is the standard practice, a certain level of label noise inevitably remains in the ground truth, due to factors such as interpretation errors, image compression artefacts, large distance and flat viewing angle on the lake, etc. Furthermore, the webcams used are not optimally mounted for lake ice monitoring and hence do not always cover the full lake area (or even a major portion of it), even for the smallest lake St.~Moritz.
 Still, the ground truth serves the purpose, in the sense that it has significantly fewer wrongly labelled pixels than the automatic prediction results.
-We see no possibility to obtain more accurate, spatially explicit ground truth for our task.
+For the winters 2016-17 and 2017-18, we see no possibility to obtain a more accurate, spatially explicit ground truth for our task.